nickdurante/nickdurante.github.io/_posts/2024-05-30-Keycloak-IDP.md

+---
-# How to Connect a Keycloak Identity Provider to Another Keycloak instance
+title: "How to Connect a Keycloak Identity Provider to Another Keycloak instance"
+categories:
+  - keycloak
+  - federated
+  - IDP
+tags:
+  - tech
+comments: true
+---

 Tested on Keycloak Docker version 24.0.4.